 The Wrangell Cooperative Association cut the ribbon on its cultural center and carving shed Saturday, completing the second phase of the tribe’s three-part Native cultural revival plan.
 The center will serve as a place for recreating eight sacred totem poles and for teaching Native arts.

-Wrangell's Borough Assembly met for a regular meeting Tuesday, July 28 in the Assembly Chambers.
+Wrangell's Borough Assembly held its regular meeting Tuesday, July 28 in the Assembly Chambers.
 Click "more" to listen to audio of that meeting.